alexaac/we-travel/README.md

 - start date is checked not to go beyond the 16 days weather forecast interval
 - when the user revisits the page, the last visited trip will be displayed
 - trips page where the user can see all the locations on a main map, and each trip details listed below by start date
+- expired trips are listed at the bottom of the page, with a different background
+- there is a main map where all locations are displayed, and a popup with the city name on hover

 ## Project Setup